-The two inspected in the frame of SBE companies were accepted to participate at Varpa SIA SBE for Lithuania.
+Three inspected in the frame of SBE companies were accepted to participate at Varpa SIA SBE from Lithuania.

 13.3 New risk ratings and mitigation measures

 Starting with 28th September, 2017 the SBP-endorsed RRA for Latvia has been applied.